iitkshriya/banking-app/README.md

 - 📋 List of all your credit cards grouped by category
 - ➕ Add new cards via modal form with validations
 - 🔐 Input masking & security for card details
-- 🧠 Smart category suggestions (e.g., Travel, Food, Bills)
+- 🧠 Freeze & unfreeze your card
 - ⚡️ Fast development and build with Vite
 - 🎨 Utility-first styling with Tailwind CSS
 - 🧪 Mock data support using Faker.js